Embassy of Switzerland in Russia

 The Russian travel restrictions also do not apply to diplomatic and consular staff in Russia and their families, to professional drivers of international shipping and bus companies, to crew members of airlines, maritime and river vessels, to liaison staff of international railways, to official delegation members, to holders of diplomatic, service and regular private visas attending funeral services of immediate relatives, and to persons holding permanent residence in Russia.

-Foreign nationals are obliged to provide a medical certificate in English or Russian of a negative test for the coronavirus (PCR test) passed not earlier than 3 days before their arrival in Russia, or a medical certificate which attests the presence of immunoglobulin G antibodies.
-These certificates have to be presented at the airline's check-in counter at the airport of departure.
+Foreign nationals are obliged to provide a medical certificate in English or Russian of a negative test for the coronavirus (PCR test) passed not earlier than 3 days before their arrival in Russia.
+This certificate has to be presented at the airline's check-in counter at the airport of departure.

-Foreign nationals entering Russia for work purposes must undergo quarantine for 14 days from the date of their arrival in Russia.
+Foreign nationals entering Russia to start working must undergo quarantine for 14 days from the date of their arrival in Russia.

 Due to the current situation, Swiss nationals may extend the validity of their residence permit or visa to Russia, if these have expired.
 To do so, please consult the nearest office of the Russian Ministry of the Interior.